xye7ei/gllc/README.md

  ((('a', (('a', ('a', 'a')), 'a')), 'a'), '')]
 ```

-## And simpler?
+## And even simpler?

-It still seems ugly to write `ctx['S']` stuff.
-To get rid of this, we finally come to the last resort - overriding some core operations.
-The class `Parser` is supposed to be a manager of context and lazy expressions, subtyping `dict`:
+It still seems annoying to always write the `ctx['S']` stuff.
+To get rid of this, we finally come to the last resort - overriding built-in operations.
+The class `Parser` is supposed to be a manager of the context of the lazy expressions, subtyping `dict`:

 ``` python
 class Parser(dict):